 - Confectioners' sugar, for sprinkling

-- 1. Sift the flour, cocoa powder, baking powder, baking soda, salt, and sugar into a bowl.
+- 1. In a large bowl, combine the flour, cocoa powder, baking powder, baking soda, salt, and sugar.

 - 2. In another bowl, whisk the melted butter, eggs, sour cream, vanilla extract, and milk.